honeycombio/refinery/refinery_config.md

 - Eligible for live reload.
 - Type: `bool`

+### `RedistributionDelay`

+`RedistributionDelay` controls the amount of time Refinery waits after each cluster scaling event before redistributing in-memory traces.

+This value should be longer than the amount of time between individual pod changes in a bulk scaling operation (changing the cluster size by more than one pod).
+Each redistribution generates additional traffic between peers.
+If this value is too short, multiple consecutive redistributions will occur and the resulting traffic may overwhelm the cluster.

+- Not eligible for live reload.
+- Type: `duration`
+- Default: `30s`

 ### `ShutdownDelay`

 `ShutdownDelay` controls the maximum time Refinery can use while draining traces at shutdown.